kp1181/zemosotraining/README.md

-# This repo has all assignments for java,spring and dbms
+# This repo has all assignments for Java, Spring Core, DBMS and Clean Code